Joan Klein Weidman: Early life and education

 Klein was born in Lancaster, Pennsylvania.
 She attended concerts with her mother at age three, and studied piano starting at age seven.
 She played bass fiddle in the Manheim Township High School jazz band, graduating in 1951.
 In 1955, she graduated from the Eastman School of Music, where she worked for the university radio station as program director and hosted her own program.

 Career

-Like Marijane Landis and Barbara Allen, Klein was a WGAL TV pioneer who joined WGAL in 1955 and paved the way for women to be in local broadcasting.
 By 1957, she had her own five-day per week "Joan Klein Show".
 Her half hour show included news, weather, cooking tips, interviews, and farm reports.
 She interviewed well-known entertainers and guests of the time including Wendy Barrie, who was in town for summer stock theater, Eddie Bracken, Cliff Arquette, and Ann B. Davis.
 She worked at WGAL for 13 years and on Noonday on 8 from its inception in 1961, retiring from the show before the birth of her first child.

 She performed as a pianist in the Lancaster Symphony Orchestra.
 In 1965, she appeared as the character Mae in a local theater production of the musical The Pajama Game.
 She contrasted the theater experience where one needed to project their voice and keep moving on stage with working in a television studio, where one needed to speak more quickly, sit still, and stay in frame.